na-hri/2D_Det_Track/README.md

 ## Environment
 Install the respective environments for detection and tracking.
 ## Data Preparation
-Extract images from videos and put them under ``images/`` and make sure to have the following structure:
+Extract images from videos and put them under ``images/``, and provide the list of videos in `list.txt`.
+Make sure to have the following directory structure:

 ```
 images